dougsko/dougsko.com/source/_posts/2013-09-13-grow-log-9-slash-12-slash-13.markdown

 ---

-The garden has been moved to a new spot and I picked up a new reservoir that holds tem more gallons and is much more sturdy.
+The garden has been moved to a new spot and I picked up a new reservoir that holds ten more gallons and is much more sturdy.

 {% img http://i.imgur.com/fVQP7JA.jpg %}